-(C) advocacy, in international public transportation markets, of firms, products, and services available from the United States;
+(C) advocacy, in international mass public transportation markets, of firms, products, and services available from the United States;

-(D) informing the international market about the technical quality of public transportation products and services through participation in seminars, expositions, and similar activities; and
+(D) informing the international market about the technical quality of mass public transportation products and services through participation in seminars, expositions, and similar activities; and

-(E) offering those Federal Transit Administration technical services which cannot be readily obtained from the United States private sector to foreign public authorities planning or undertaking public transportation projects if the cost of these services will be recovered under the terms of each project.
+(E) offering those Federal Transit Administration technical services which cannot be readily obtained from the United States private sector to foreign public authorities planning or undertaking mass public transportation projects if the cost of these services will be recovered under the terms of each project.

-(2) COOPERATION.--The Secretary may carry out activities under this subsection in cooperation with other Federal agencies, State or local agencies, public or private nonprofit institutions, government laboratories, foreign governments, or any other organization the Secretary determines is appropriate.
+(2) COOPERATION.--The Secretary may carry out activities under this subsection in cooperation with other Federal agencies, State or local agencies, public and private public or private nonprofit institutions, government laboratories, foreign governments, or any other organization the Secretary determines is appropriate.

 (3) FUNDING.--The funds available to carry out this subsection shall include revenues paid to the Secretary by any cooperating organization or person.
-Such revenues shall be available to the Secretary to carry out activities under this subsection, including promotional materials, travel, reception, and representation expenses necessary to carry out such activities.
+Such revenues shall be accounted for separately within the Mass Transit Account of the Highway Trust Fund and shall be available to the Secretary to carry out activities under this subsection, including promotional materials, travel, reception, and representation expenses necessary to carry out such activities.
 Annual revenues that are less than \$1,000,000 shall be available for obligation without further appropriation and shall not be subject to any obligation limitation.
 Not later than January 1 of each fiscal year, the Secretary shall publish a report on the activities under this paragraph funded from the account.

 SECTION 5313.
-Transit cooperative research program.
+State planning and research programs Transit cooperative research program.

-(a) COOPERATIVE RESEARCH PROGRAM.-- The amounts made available under subsections (a)(5)(C)(iii) and (d)(1) of section 5338 are available for a public transportation cooperative research program.
+(a) COOPERATIVE RESEARCH PROGRAM.-- (1) The amounts made available under paragraphs (1) and (2)(C)(ii) of section 5338(d) of this title The amounts made available under subsections (a)(5)(C)(iii) and (d)(1) of section 5338 are available for a mass public transportation cooperative research program.
 The Secretary of Transportation shall establish an independent governing board for the program.
-The board shall recommend public transportation research, development, and technology transfer activities the Secretary considers appropriate.
+The board shall recommend mass public transportation research, development, and technology transfer activities the Secretary considers appropriate.

-(b) FEDERAL ASSISTANCE.-The Secretary may make grants to, and cooperative agreements with, the National Academy of Sciences to carry out activities under this subsection that the Secretary decides are appropriate.
+(2) THE SECRETARY (b) FEDERAL ASSISTANCE.-The Secretary may make grants to, and cooperative agreements with, the National Academy of Sciences to carry out activities under this subsection that the Secretary decides are appropriate.